Dretch/monomer-flatpak-example/README.md

 - **Q. How to install AppStream (app store) metadata?**
 - **A.** This can be done just like the desktop file, see [this app](assets) for an example.
 - **Q. Why do we need a patched cabal-flatpak?**
-- **A.** Various changes ([ordered fields](https://hub.darcs.net/Dretch/cabal-flatpak/patch/ecf87866d528f64467c9aba29966580375ed9539), [library executables](https://hub.darcs.net/Dretch/cabal-flatpak/patch/2367c54fd2150d01cc0fd069c8b4aca4c1b84469), [smaller manifests](https://hub.darcs.net/Dretch/cabal-flatpak/patch/974f6ea451aa978e2c44fe26c3b29c1b532d1efb)), were needed to get `cabal-flatpak` to generate a manifest that would be accepted onto Flathub.
-The author will try and get these changes upstreamed.
+- **A.** The patches make cabal-flatpak include library executables (alex, happy, c2hs) into the Flatpak manifest.
+The author will try and get this change upstreamed.

 ## Gotchas
 - This process requires your application (not just the libraries it depends on) to be published on Hackage - this might not be something you would otherwise bother with.
 Changes to `cabal-flatpak` could in theory avoid this requirement - since Flatpak could pull directly from Git tags rather than from Hackage.